Follow us on Twitter via http://twitter.com/OECD_Social

 The OECD Social Expenditure Database (SOCX) has been developed in order to serve a growing need for indicators of social policy.
 It includes reliable and internationally comparable statistics on public and (mandatory and voluntary) private social expenditure at programme level as well as net social spending indicators.
 SOCX provides a unique tool for monitoring trends in aggregate social expenditure and analysing changes in its composition.
 It covers 36 OECD countries for the period 1980-2015/16 and estimates for 2016-2018.

-October 2016: Social Expenditure Update - 8-page report (.pdf) (see also in French and Japanese)
+January 2019: Social Expenditure Update - 8-page report (.pdf) (see also in French and Spanish)

-Social spending stays at historically high levels in many OECD countries - Insights from the OECD Social Expenditure database (SOCX)
+Public social spending is high in many OECD countries - Insights from the OECD Social Expenditure database (SOCX)

 See also background information: